nate-adkins/nate-adkins.github.io/_projects/urc.md

     image_path: /assets/images/urc/autonomy/evansdale.png
 ---

+## Highlights
+- Three years of leading development of rover autonomy systems
+- Integrated global and local path planning systems
+- Created and tested a UART and CAN motor library
+- Built a React-based robot control interface

 ## What is URC?

 The University Rover Challenge (URC) is an annual international robotics competition for university students held in Hanksville, Utah at the Mars Desert Research Station.